michael2012z/BitBible/markdown/KJV/files/1Chr.md

 26. Laadan his son, Ammihud his son, Elishama his son,

-27. Non his son, Jehoshua his son.Non: or, NunJehoshua: or, Joshua
+27. Non his son, Jehoshua his son.

-28. And their possessions and habitations were, Beth–el and the towns thereof, and eastward Naaran, and westward Gezer, with the towns thereof; Shechem also and the towns thereof, unto Gaza and the towns thereof:towns: Heb. daughtersunto Gaza: or, Adassa
+28. And their possessions and habitations were, Beth–el and the towns thereof, and eastward Naaran, and westward Gezer, with the towns thereof; Shechem also and the towns thereof, unto Gaza and the towns thereof:

 29. And by the borders of the children of Manasseh, Beth–shean and her towns, Taanach and her towns, Megiddo and her towns, Dor and her towns.
-In these dwelt the children of Joseph the son of Israel.towns: Heb. daughters
+In these dwelt the children of Joseph the son of Israel.

 30. The sons of Asher; Imnah, and Isuah, and Ishuai, and Beriah, and Serah their sister.